ryanstraits/ryanstraits.github.io/part-3-a-grown-up-soul.md

 /dispense sincerest of apologies for including a DC Talk rap in this post.

+---

-A few years back I came across a study focused around how we humans perceive time.
-Specifically, how that perception morphs the older we get.
-Apparently, this isn't a new idea, but it's one that I had never heard before, so it felt revolutionary at the time.
+A few years back, I came across a study that looked at how we humans perceive time.
+Specifically, how that perception morphs and bends the older we get.
+Apparently, this isn't a new concept, but it's one that I had never heard of before, so it felt revolutionary at the time.

-The gist is this: as we grow older, our perspective on time shifts _proportional_ to the amount of time we've been alive.
+The gist goes something like this: as we grow older, our perspective towards time shifts _proportional_ to the amount of time we've been alive.
 Thus, the longer you've been alive, the shorter your days, weeks, and years feel compared to someone younger than you.

 It's our own personal <a href="https://en.wikipedia.org/wiki/Time_dilation" target="_blank">time dilation</a>.
-Time doesn't just feel like it's flying by, it actually _does_.
-At least according to our perception.
+Time doesn't just feel like it's flying by, it actually _is_.
+At least according to our perception of it.

-If this is a new concept for you, let it sink in a little bit.
+If this is something that you haven't heard before, just let it sink in a little bit.

 The more I thought about it, the more it resonated.
-I mean, just think about how we measure time at different stages of life:
+I mean, just think about how we measure time at different stages of life already:

 * Babies are aged by months.
 * Elementary kids are eternally awaiting that next school holiday.
 * College kids set their clocks to the school semester.
-* Adults plan their budgets around the fiscal year.
+* Adults plan their budgets around a fiscal year.
 * And your grandma can't remember what decade she lost her reading glasses.

 In other words, our points of reference pile up closer and closer together the older we are.
 The days get shorter, the years come quicker.
-Objective time isn't necessarily speeding up, but our perception of it is.
+Time, objectively, isn't necessarily speeding up, but our viewpoint relative to it is.

-There is a <a href="http://www.maximiliankiener.com/digitalprojects/time/" target="_blank">great website</a> that visualizes this phenomenon quite well.
-Take a scroll yourself and see where your age fits in.
+If you're not tracking with me, there is a <a href="http://www.maximiliankiener.com/digitalprojects/time/" target="_blank">great website</a> that visualizes this phenomenon quite well.
+Take a scroll yourself and see where your own age fits in.
 If you're like me--cresting your first third of life--the more you scroll, the harder it is to believe.

 There are a few tidbits of info as you scroll along that help crystallize this perspective shift: